thexeno/tt08-rgbw-controller/docs/info.md

 If bypass mode is not active, only the white, intensity and color index are considered, from which the hue (RGB data) is generated based on the index, then a tint (hue + white) and then the intensity is applied, forming the final color.
 This is then applied to the PWM outpus to the respective channels.

 When bypass mode is not active (color wheel mode), then there is a latency proportional to the "rotation" of the color wheel, i.e. lower the number lower the latency.
-This is the laterncy of the color wheel processing unit (CwPU).
+This is the laterncy of the color wheel processing unit (CwPU), after which the desired complete color is output on the PWM channels.

+### Debug pins

 A debug enable pin, when asserted, will output on the uio pins different internal signals of the CwPU while in operation.
 This is just to check the internal signals in case the tapeout goes wrong, and for curiosity purposes for fidelity against the gate level simulation.

+### PWM modulator

 The PWM modulator has a period of t_pwm = t_clk_presc * 256, and a resolution of 1/256 steps.
 The t_clk_presc is the prescaled clock, t_clk_presc = t_clk * 2
+Each update is synchronous to the period, hence any change in the duty cycle will happens to the next PWM period without generating artifacts.

+### Clock and reset maanger

-The clock and reset manager will issue a precaled clock to the whole system, except for the multiplicator, which has to run twice as fast w.r.t. the system.
+The clock and reset manager will issue a precaled clock to the whole system by a factor of 2, except for the multiplicator, which has to run twice as fast w.r.t. the system.
+A toggle on the reset pin will reset the whole system at the next reset _release_.
+Meaning, to reset the system, the reset (active low) must go to LOW, then it must be deasserted to HIGH.
+By doing this, the clock must be always present (sync reset).

+When reset is deasserted (HIGH), the manager will start and will keep the rest of the system in reset state for the next 128 t_clk cycles (main clock from the pin).
+This will guarantee that the whole system will be correctly initialized.

+Therefore any SPI transaction can take place after at least 128 clock cycles after reset condition is deasserted, otherwise one SPI packed would be lost.

-# Color wheel processor
+### Color wheel processor

 The logic datapath of the CwPU is shown below: